jvdmeiden/ipinfo/README.md

 ## Intro
-This is a collection of python scripts to convert geoip and and asn information from (https://db-ip.com/db/download/ip-to-city-lite) to sqlite database tables and to extract the relevant information for an ip address.
+This is a collection of python scripts to convert geoip and and asn information from (https://db-ip.com/db/download/ip-to-city-lite) to sqlite database tables and a sample script to extract the information for an ip address.

 ## Known limitations
 Restricted to IPv4.